 Conspiracy Ink is a full service Tattoo, Piercing and Art Gallery located in downtown Raleigh, North Carolina.
 We strive to give our clients a clean, safe, creative environment to discuss their artistic vision with our artists to develop a unique custom designed piece of art.

 Conspiracy Ink opened our doors for business on July 16th 2010!
 We now accept Visa, Mastercard and Discover and of course, Cash is always awesome.
 We will also be offering a 20% discounts to ALL Medical, EMS, Fire, Police and Military personnel.
 Be sure to have your ID badge handy so we can honor your discount.
 All students from local Universities or Colleges will receive a 10% discount with student ID!
-Shop minimum is $40 and pieces are not charged hourly unless multiple sitting are required and then we will charge per sitting.
+Shop minimum is $40.
 Please call the studio or stop by for more details on pricing, as we do not do quotes over the phone or via the web.
 We also offer Gift Certificates! (all Gift Certificates must be redeemed within 1 year)

 We offer ALL piercings with the exception of dermal anchors.
 All basic body piercings are $30, or 2 for $50, surface piercings for $60, all other piercing are at the artists discretion.
 Please use caution when choosing a Piercer!
 There are several shops in the area offering $10 piercings ALWAYS be sure that you check that your piercer has had a qualified apprenticeship/certification as things can go very wrong if your piercer lacks the proper knowledge of anatomy and sterility.
 For information about the care of your piercing please click here or contact the shop.